Sustainable habitat: Cities

 A sustainable city is a city that is designed and built in an ecologically friendly way.
 Sustainable cities may also be known as eco-cities or green cities.
 These cities are constructed with guidelines about spatial planning and operational rules pertaining to urbanism in mind.
 Spatial planning takes into account ecological, social, cultural, and economic issues and policies.
 This leads to the creation of mindfully built cities that are aware and conscious of their impact on the environment.

 Sustainable cities in earthquake-prone areas are built with input from civil engineers, architects, and urban planners who collaborate on safe architecture that can withstand disasters.
 This reduces waste and ensures that buildings will last for many years to come.
 In areas that are protected because of nature and cultural heritage, this heritage may be reflected in the choice of construction materials and the design of the buildings.
 This helps to preserve culture.
 Additionally, construction materials and building orientation may be chosen with the intent to mitigate the effects of climate change.
 Cities may also be planned to include green spaces and trees that reduce heat stress.

 Creating sustainable habitats

 In creating sustainable habitats, environmental scientists, designers, engineers and architects must not consider any elements as a waste product to be disposed of somewhere off-site, but as a nutrient stream for another process to feed on.

 Net-Zero Energy Buildings (NZEB)

 These buildings are made to use the minimum amount of energy possible.
 When these buildings contain renewable sources they are able to produce the specific amount of energy required to function.
-In some cases they can produce more than the of energy they need and they will harness this energy.
+In some cases they can produce more than the energy they need and they will harness this energy.